codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a pile of cats?
-A Meowtain.
+I went to a book store and asked the saleswoman where the Self Help section was, she said if she told me it would defeat the purpose.

 ## Daily Trivia

-How many cores does the Intel i7-6950X have?
+Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
- 1. 12
+ 1. 1999
- 2. 10
+ 2. 2005
- 3. 8
+ 3. 2002
- 4. 4
+ 4. 2008

 <details>
   <summary>Answer</summary>
-  10
+  2005
 </details>